MisterMoody/twigTemplates/README.md

 The ```"description":``` property includes a package description.

 The ```"homepage":``` property includes a URL to the website where the project is hosted.

 The ```"time":``` property details the package version release date.

 The ```"license":``` property details the package license, if any.

-The ```"author":``` property acknowledges project developers using sub-properties housed as an array to identify them by name, email, hompage or role.
+The ```"author":``` property acknowledges project developers using an array of sub-properties that identifies devs by name, email, hompage or role.

-Learn more about [basic usage](https://getcomposer.org/doc/01-basic-usage.md), configuring [composer.json](https://getcomposer.org/doc/04-schema.md), using [composer commands](https://composer.json.jolicode.com/) and modifying [JSON Schema](http://json-schema.org) [properties](https://getcomposer.org/doc/04-schema.md#properties).
+Learn more about [basic usage](https://getcomposer.org/doc/01-basic-usage.md), configuring [composer.json](https://getcomposer.org/doc/04-schema.md), using [composer commands](https://composer.json.jolicode.com/), and modifying [JSON Schema](http://json-schema.org) and their properties [properties](https://getcomposer.org/doc/04-schema.md#properties).

 The ```composer.lock``` file **defines dependencies and vendors** that are currently installed in the ```vendor/``` folder.
 This file is significant in that the state of dependencies are *locked* in a specified version, and as such, *should always be committed to version control*, which ensures that the same dependencies used during development are also used during production.
-There is no need to manully modify this file, however, when the time arises to update dependencies, run this command:
+There is no need to manually modify this file, however, when the time arises to update dependencies, run this command:
 >```composer install```